-Richard ‘Dick’ Griffin is a retired Metropolitan police officer and former Royal Protection Officer to both HM The Queen and HRH Prince Philip, The Duke of Edinburgh.
+Richard ‘Dick’ Griffin is a retired Metropolitan police officer and former Royal Protection Officer to both HM Queen Elizabeth II and HRH Prince Philip, The Duke of Edinburgh.

 Dick was born and raised in Newport, Wales, where upon reaching his 16th birthday he started work as a Police Cadet with Gwent Constabulary.
 During this period he undertook the challenge of The Duke of Edinburgh Award, successfully reaching the gold standard, and with no idea that HRH would one day be his employer.
 At 19 he decided that life in Wales was too quiet and moved to London where he joined the Metropolitan Police in 1970.